-Oil prices rise on optimism around OPEC+ output pact
+Oil prices rise 2% on optimism around OPEC+ output pact

 Germany’s economic output will also fall further in the second quarter, its economy ministry said on Monday.

-Reporting by Stephanie Kelly in New York; Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Goodman, Susan Fenton and David Gregorio
+Reporting by Stephanie Kelly in New York; Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Gregorio and Nick Zieminski